2017 Ozamiz police raid: Aftermath

 Ozamiz City police chief Jovie Espenido admitted in the media that they had destroyed the CCTV cameras installed in the house in order to protect the identities of the informants who helped them in the operation.
 However, Philippine National Police (PNP) chief Ronald dela Rosa states that the way of destroying the CCTV cameras are "wrong".
 Espenido recounted that the Philippine National Police conducted before dawn to avoid more casualties.
 Vice Mayor Parojinog-Echavez appealed to President Rodrigo Duterte and the Senate to investigate the deaths of 15 including four of her family members.

 The Commission on Human Rights (CHR), on July 31, launched its investigation for the deaths of the Parojinog.
 Dela Rosa said that the death of the Parojinogs "serve as a warning to mayors with links to drugs" and the Mayors are warned not to fight back to the police when they knocked at their door.
 The Parojinog camp will file a case against the CIDG for lapsing the 36-hour validity of Nova Princess and Reynaldo Parojinog Jr., who should have been released from detention.
 The CIDG admitted they had encountered a problem in transporting the Parajinog siblings, thus causing the delay.

 In an interview on ABS-CBN News, according to former hitman and drug courier known only as alias "Noel", many of his colleagues working for Parojinog gone missing and unable to get home.
-Noel was sent to Bilibid to get a kilogram of shabu to be delivered to Ozamiz and it was distributed to Reynaldo Parojinog, Sr. and her daughter Nova Princess.
+Noel was sent to Bilibid to get a kilogram of shabu to be delivered to Ozamiz and it was distributed to Reynaldo Parojinog Sr. and her daughter Nova Princess.

 On August 2, Senator Leila de Lima filed a resolution calling for a Senate investigation on the "suspicious" circumstances surrounding the Ozamiz raid.
 But, Senator Panfilo Lacson said that the Senate investigation will start only if the witnesses are available.
-Vice President Leni Robredo supported of the call for the investigation.
+Vice President Leni Robredo supported the call for the investigation.
 Due to an ultimatum given by Espenido to barangay officials whom allegedly were given illegal firearms from the Parojinogs, left more than 300 firearms surrendered to the Police.
 A paraffin tests conducted by the Philippine National Police showed that eight (including Mayor Parojinog Sr. and his brother Octavio Jr.) of the 15 slain individuals were tested positive for gunpowder burns, indicating they engaged the police.

 On August 4, the Department of Justice filed criminal cases against Parojinog siblings.
 Reynaldo Jr, faced cases of possession of dangerous drugs, illegal possession of firearms, ammunition, and explosives.

 The motion filed by the Parojinog siblings to attend the wake of their parents and other family members on August 13 has been denied by Ozamiz Regional Trial Court.
 A drug test conducted on August 15 showed that the Parojinog siblings were tested negative in drug use.

-Reynaldo's brother, Ricardo Parojinog was arrested in Taiwan on May 24, 2018 after 10 months of hiding.
+Reynaldo's brother, Ricardo Parojinog was arrested in Taiwan on May 24, 2018, after 10 months of hiding.
 He was later found dead in his jail cell on September 4, 2020.